No Free Lunch for Approximate MCMC: Discussion

 Since the three different notions of mixing are all characterized by a single quantity, we can get a bound on the spectral gap by taking advantage of the first property and know that it is relevant to the accuracy of our Monte Carlo estimators by using the third property.

 In the nonreversible case, these three notions of mixing may be very different.
-We chose to focus on one of the best bounds on the Monte Carlo error over medium time scales that we know of, as given by Proposition 3.4 of \cite{paulin2015concentration} in terms of the pseudospectral gap.
+Following the proof of Theorem \ref{thm:SpecGapBound}, it is straightforward to find an analogous result for non-reversible chains with the spectral gap replaced by the pseudospectral gap (replacing the geometric ergodicity condition by the analogous bound in Proposition 3.4 of \cite{paulin2015concentration}).
 Qualitatively similar results are easy to obtain for various other summary measures of a nonreversible Markov chain's performance, using essentially the same methods.
-See \textit{e.g.} \cite{kontoyiannis2012geometric}, \cite{kontoyiannis2005large}, \cite{kontoyiannis2003spectral} for relationships between the spectral theory and long-time asymptotics of nonreversible Markov chains, and \cite{montenegro2006mathematical}, \cite{choi2017metropolis} for some discussion of the short- and medium-time mixing properties.
+See \textit{e.g.} \cite{kontoyiannis2012geometric}, \cite{kontoyiannis2005large}, \cite{kontoyiannis2003spectral}, \cite{chatterjee2023spectralgapnonreversiblemarkov} for relationships between the spectral theory and long-time asymptotics of nonreversible Markov chains, and \cite{montenegro2006mathematical}, \cite{choi2017metropolis} for some discussion of the short- and medium-time mixing properties.

 Our understanding is that the pseudospectral gap is a good proxy for the convergence rate of Monte Carlo ergodic averages of many simple ``quickly-mixing'' nonreversible chains, and we conjecture that this is also true for some proposed nonreversible subsampling MCMC chains.
 However, we emphasize that we do \textit{not} know if this is true, and there is some strong evidence \textit{against} this heuristic.
 For example, there are many examples in the literature of nonreversible chains for which these two quantities are very different.
 Even worse for our assertion, some of these can be cast as subsampling chains!
 As an extreme example, the herded Gibbs sampler of \cite{chen2016herded} is used to sample from a Markov random field on a graph.
-If we imagine a sequence of graphs for which the number of vertices goes to infinity while the maximum degree remains bounded, these Gibbs samplers use only $O(1)$ data points per step and Theorem \ref{ThmMainGenThmNonRev} applies.
-However, the bound in that theorem is misleading: the herded Gibbs sampler is deterministic, and has no (pseudo)-spectral gap at all, but the associated ergodic averages converge extremely quickly even for large data sets.
+If we imagine a sequence of graphs for which the number of vertices goes to infinity while the maximum degree remains bounded, these Gibbs samplers use only $O(1)$ data points per step, and so we can obtain a nontrivial bound on the pseudospectral gap.
+However, the bound is misleading: the herded Gibbs sampler is deterministic, and has no (pseudo)-spectral gap at all, but the associated ergodic averages converge extremely quickly even for large data sets.

 The main open problem left by our work can be summarized as: \emph{can the phenomenon that occurs for \cite{chen2016herded}, where the (pseudo)-spectral gap is not even close to determining the convergence rate for ergodic average, occur for more general target measures and subsampling algorithms?}